 The number of available hotel rooms is growing at a faster pace than customer demand in 65 percent of markets in 2019.
-That means it’s more important than ever for hoteliers to know what guests want and how to keep them coming back.
+That means it’s more important than ever for hoteliers to know what guests want to increase guest retention.
 Your hotel may not have the advantage of location, location, location but that doesn’t mean you can’t compete.
 Below are three easy steps every hotel can take to significantly improve their odds of capturing customer marketshare.

 - RECOGNIZE THEM